-NOTE: The meaning of "a=sendonly" and "a=recvonly" SDP direction attributes are undefined for data channel media descriptions.
+NOTE 1: The meaning of "a=sendonly" and "a=recvonly" SDP direction attributes are undefined for data channel media descriptions.

+An answering DCMTSI client that cannot currently accept one or more offered application data channels but that expects to soon be capable to open them, should formally reject those application data channels (by removing the corresponding "a=dcmap" and "a=dcsa" lines from the SDP answer, as described above) and keep the offered "a=3gpp-req-app" attribute, while adding a "pending" status for those application data channels.
+When that answering DCMTSI client has cleared the condition that caused the "pending" status to be set, it should initiate an SDP offer that opens them as described by clause 6.2.10.2 and shall then follow SDP session modification procedures [172][184].

+NOTE 2: An offered "a=3gpp-req-app" attribute can be kept in the SDP answer even if all application data channels are rejected (and even if the port number is set to zero) as described above.

 6.2.10.4 Receiving SDP answer

 An offering DCMTSI client in terminal receiving an SDP answer where the data channel SCTP association is accepted (port is not 0) may use any offered stream ID that has a corresponding "a=dcmap" line in the SDP answer, as described by section 6.5 in [172].
 Data channels with "a=dcmap" lines in the SDP offer that are not included in the SDP answer must be considered as rejected and shall not be used, as described by section 6.5 in [172].
 The "req-app-id" parameter of the "a=3gpp-req-app" attribute is used to identify the application for which the application data channels are added/updated.

 An offering DCMTSI client in terminal that offered bootstrap and/or application data channel multiplexing and that receives an SDP answer where a data channel SDP media description that used data channel multiplexing in the corresponding offer is rejected (port 0), and where the g.3gpp.dc-mux media feature tag is not included as part of the SIP message carrying the answer, should re-attempt sending an SDP offer that is not using data channel multiplexing.
 Any m= lines that are modified due to removing multiplexing shall follow SDP session modification procedures [172][184].
 Any additional m= lines containing the non-multiplexed "a=3gpp-req-app" lines in such re-attempted SDP offer shall be constructed as described in clauses 6.2.10.1 and 6.2.10.2.

+An offering DCMTSI client that receives an SDP answer where one or more application data channels are rejected but where the "a=3gpp-req-app" attribute indicates a "pending" status for the rejected application data channels, should expect the answering DCMTSI client to issue an SDP offer opening those application data channels as soon as the condition that caused the "pending" status clears.
+The offering DCMTSI client should therefore not send another SDP offer to re-attempt opening rejected application data channels that were indicated as "pending" in the SDP answer.

 SECOND CHANGE